memoizr/snitch/README.md

 ## Snitch
 Snitch helps you create a production-grade HTTP layer for your applications and (micro)services with minimal effort.
 To create ***complete*** documentation for them with ***no*** effort.

-Snitch is a thin layer built upon long established and well-supported embedded web servers such as Undertow.
+Snitch is a thin layer built upon long-established and well-supported embedded web servers such as Undertow.
 Thanks to Kotlin's inlining capabilities the performance of Snitch is essentially the same as that of the underlying web server.

 Our primary goals are:
 - To create the most readable and maintainable API for creating web services